flame-code/FLAME/docs/installation.rst

 implementations of the libraries should also work.

-Linking to Atsushi Togo's SPGLIB is rocommended.
-The currently supported and well tested version is 1.6.x and can be found here:
+Linking to Atsushi Togo's SPGLIB is recommended.
+The currently supported and well-tested version is 1.6.x and can be found here:

 https://sourceforge.net/projects/spglib/files/spglib/